NixOS/nix/doc/manual/src/contributing/testing.md

 [  SKIPPED ] WorkerProtoTest.storePath_write
 ...
 ```
-will regenerate the "golden master" expected result for the `libnixstore` characterization tests.
+will regenerate the "golden master" expected result for the `libnixstore` characterisation tests.
-The characterization tests will mark themselves "skipped" since they regenerated the expected result instead of actually testing anything.
+The characterisation tests will mark themselves "skipped" since they regenerated the expected result instead of actually testing anything.

 ## Functional tests